 Now, consider the light beam, aimed at the point A. When it enters into the water, it will bend at precisely the correct angle, such that, when it reaches C, its total path from A to C will have been completed in the least time.
 How could the light ray "know" to do that?
 If Fermat's principle is correct, it is as if he were attributing a will to the light ray.
 So, argued the opponents of Fermat, including the prominent Cartesian, Clerselier, who concluded on this basis that Fermat's Principle must be wrong.
 But it is not!
-In this way Fermat's Principle elegantly illustrates the concept of intent in nature.-Laurence Hecht mathematical trajectory could not, prior to Kepler's work.
+In this way Fermat's Principle elegantly illustrates the concept of intent in nature.-Laurence Hecht light, as Arago's experimental apparatus proved the case for Fresnel's argument.